 Track and Trace

-You will be asked to either scan the Track and Trace QR code or leave your details with a member of the team when entering the Central Hall and the Brewhouse Cafe.
+Scan the Track and Trace QR code if you can or leave your details with a member of the team when entering the property and the Brewhouse Cafe.
 We are required to have a different QR code at the Hall to the one that is being used at the Brewhouse Cafe.